stalj/prg-basics/07-Arrays/06-Arrays.md

    [[0,0,0,0,0],0,0,0,0,0],[0,0,0,0,0],[0,0,0,0,0],[0,0,0,0,0]]
    ```

    Create a program that modifies the array values to create a multiplication table as below.
 Use loop statements.
-Display the array.
+Print the array.

    ```
    1  2  3  4  5